Thet-Wai-123/In-Memory_Database/README.md

 See [Reference Page](API.md) for documentation

-## Future Plans
+## Limitations & Potential Plans

-- More complete exception handling
-- More complex queries and reference keys
+- Atomicity is only supported for changing rows but not datatable structure, meaning those changes will not rollback properly.
+- Only includes simple add and retrieve, and no foreign keys or custom constraints.
+- Search parameters are simple and only allow one search condition.

 # Links